If your questions are not fully answered here, feel free to ask for any additional information during an initial interview or on the enquiry form.

 What if I can't be hypnotised?

-The hypnotic state is never achieved by a hypnotherapist actively putting an individual into a trance.
+Hypnosis is never achieved by a hypnotherapist actively putting an individual into a trance.
 This is a widely held misconception.
-The hypnotic state is encouraged to develop by the hypnotherapist and is accepted by the client if they consciously desire it.
-I will use approaches, which will be tailored to you specifically, to enable you to feel relaxed and comfortable enough to access this state so that beneficial changes to your feelings, thoughts and behaviour can be brought about.
+Clients are encouraged to develop hypnosis by the hypnotherapist.
 It is estimated that only 10 percent of the population do not respond strongly to hypnosis but even these individuals can learn to improve their ability with a skilled hypnotherapist.

 Can I get stuck in hypnosis?

-The answer to this is a definite NO. As the hypnotic state is a natural state which you will enter by your own choice, you also choose how deeply you enter this state and when to leave it.
-If at any time you were feeling uncomfortable you would be able to break the state at will.
+The answer to this is a definite NO. As hypnosis is a natural situation which you will enter by your own choice, you also choose how deeply you enter into hypnosis.
+If at any time you were feeling uncomfortable you would be able to come out of hypnosis.
 Most people find they become more and more proficient in entering into hypnosis as the sessions progress.
 At the end of the session, you will be brought back to a normal state of consciousness and this would eventually occur even if the therapist were not encouraging it.

 Will I be controlled by the hypnotherapist?